Kathrin Schlafmann

 Welcome to my home page!

-I'm an Assistant Professor at the Copenhagen Business School (Department of Finance), a Research Affiliate of the Centre for Economic Policy Research (CEPR) and a Research Fellow of the Danish Finance Institute (DFI).
+I'm an Associate Professor at Copenhagen Business School, a Research Affiliate of the Centre for Economic Policy Research (CEPR) and a Research Fellow of the Danish Finance Institute (DFI).
 I work in the area of Household Finance and Macroeconomics.

 Contact Details